dyc3/sys-581-group-project/subsys-htmq.typ

 - 20 satellites at 0.85 AU from the Sun, between Venus and Earth
 - 30 satellites at 1.5 AU from the Sun, between Mars and Earth

+Additionally, 2 satellites will be placed in orbit around Mars and Earth each (for a total of 4 gateway satellites) to act as gateways to the HTMQ network.
+This allows for the highest possible data transfer rate from ground to space.
+These gateway satellites will function identically to the relay satellites.

 #figure(
 	image("figures/htmq/htmq-network-deployment.png"),
 	caption: [Deployment of the HTMQ network in orbit around the Sun.], ) <Figure::htmq-network-deployment>

-The satellites will be equipped with 3 high-speed optical laser links that can individually articulate to establish connections with other satellites.
+The backbone satellites will be equipped with 3 high-speed optical laser links that can individually articulate to establish connections with other satellites.
 The satellites will also be equipped with a flywheel system to maintain their orientation and a solar panel system to provide power.

 This configuration has several benefits:
 - Most satellites will be underutilized, but this allows for a high degree of fault tolerance.